 Skip to main content

-Practical Income Manual 2021.
+Practical manual for Income Tax 2021.

 Accrual and tax period

-Regulations: Articles 12 and 13 Law Personal Income Tax
+Regulations: Articles 12 and 13 Law IRPF

 Consequently, the personal income tax return for the 2021 financial year must include all the facts and circumstances with fiscal significance for the purposes of said tax that are attributable to said calendar year.

-No other event other than the death of the taxpayer (marriage, divorce, marital separation, etc.) will give rise to tax periods shorter than the calendar year.
+No other event other than the death of the taxpayer (marriage, divorce, marital separation, etc.) will give rise to tax periods shorter than a calendar year.
 Therefore, for the same taxpayer there cannot be more than one tax period within the same calendar year.

 Important : In the event of the death of a taxpayer who is part of a family unit, the remaining members may opt for joint taxation, but without including the deceased's income in said declaration.